tanhuy998/context-js/README.md

 The flow of Constraints is described below.

 ```
-[globalConstraint.before] -> [localConstraint.before] -> [endpointMiddleware.before] -> [Controller.action] -> [endpointMiddleware.after] -> [localConstraint.after] -> [globalConstraint.after]
+[globalConstraint.before]
+-> [localConstraint.before]
+-> [endpointMiddleware.before]
+-> [Controller.action]
+-> [endpointMiddleware.after]
+-> [localConstraint.after]
+-> [globalConstraint.after]
 ```

 ## Dependency Injection

-This package provides Dependency Injection by using an ioc container to help Javascript users on wiring dependencies between components.
+This package provides Dependency Injection by using an ioc container to help Javascript users on wiring dependencies across components.
 Dependency Injection in this package just support two types of injection is Constructor Injection and Property Injection.
 Borrowing the concept Dependency Injection of ASP.NET and Larvel's Service Container, Components has it's own lifecycle depends on which type that a particular component is bound.